-Many organizations have prioritized mental health during the pandemic.
-Many workers continue to battle stress and anxiety in both their personal and work lives.
-Not only are employees faced with changing workplace policies and responsibilities, but they are also navigating how to reconnect with friends and family.
+Many workers continue to battle stress, anxiety and other mental health conditions in their personal and work lives.
 Fortunately, the mental burden of the COVID-19 pandemic has enabled more transparency and empathy around the topic, especially in the workplace.
+As attitudes about employee mental health have dramatically shifted for the better, employers are poised to bolster their mental health support for employees through benefits and other workplace resources.